Chapter 18 - The Now and Possible Future

 In Michigan, the plot to breach voting machines pointed to a national pattern.
 The efforts to access the machines jumped into public view when the state attorney general, Dana Nessel (D), requested a special prosecutor be assigned to look into a group that includes her likely Republican opponent, Matthew DePerno.

 Culture Wars – Minority vs. Majority Rule

-The F.B.I's search of Trumps home at Mar-a-lago Ignited violent rhetoric on the far right.
-Some pro-Trump media figures reacted to the search with talk of ‘war,’ the clearest outburst of such language since the days leading up to the Jan.
+The F.B.I's search of Trumps home at Mar-a-lago ignited violent rhetoric on the far right.
+Some pro-Trump media figures reacted to the search with the talk of ‘war,’ the clearest outburst of such language since the days leading up to the Jan.
 6 attack on the Capitol.

 After the Mar-a-Lago search, Fox News decried ‘abuse’ of power.
 Fox News host Sean Hannity echoed the dozens of Trump supporters protesting outside the South Florida resort by proclaiming that what happened amounted to “a dark day for our republic, the Department of Justice, the rule of law.”

 Make no mistake,” Hannity said, “if you are associated with Donald Trump in any way, you better cross all your i’s and dot all your t’s, because they’re coming for you with the full force of the federal government.”